 Kubek joined the NBC broadcast booth in 1965 after retiring as a player that year.
 He served as an analyst on backup games from 1966-68, then was elevated to the primary broadcast in 1969.
 He worked with play-by-play partners Jim Simpson, 1984 Frick winner Curt Gowdy, 1991 Frick winner Joe Garagiola and Bob Costas through 1989, then concluded his career with the Yankees and the MSG Network from 1990-94.
 He also worked on local television broadcasts for The Sports Network and CTV for the Blue Jays from 1977-89, introducing one of North America's largest cities to the game of baseball.

 Kubek broadcast 11 World Series and 14 American League Championship Series for NBC as well as 10 All-Star Games.
 Kubek also called the final NBC Game of the Week on Sept.
-30, 1989, and that fall's ALCS, which ended a 43-relationship between the network and Major League Baseball.
+30, 1989, and that fall's ALCS, which ended a 43-year relationship between the network and Major League Baseball.